flangkilde/prostatemri_AI_eurorad/README.md

 Step 3 - Registration:

 With the transformed data we then performed a rigid registration of the DWI b=0 image and the T2-weighted image with the b0 image as moving using Elastix (https://elastix.dev).
 The registration was then applied to the other b-values and the ADC map using Transformix (which is a part of Elastix).
 Please see the script "Registration.py".
+The parameter file use by the script is also available and should be located in the same folder.

 Step 4 - Annotation: